 Yes, you read me right.
 Datuk Jimmy Choo cobbler not shoe designer.
-This shocking and shameful remark is by Tamara Mellon, the former Chief Creative Officer and co-founder of the luxury brand Jimmy Choo.

 She used to be a co-business partner with Malaysian-born Jimmy Choo Yeang Keat.